 The traditional, tank-style water heater is still the standard in most homes.
 These models store dozens of gallons of water and keep it hot at all times so it’s ready whenever you need it.
 For many families, though, a tankless water heater may be a better option.

-Unlike traditional water heaters, tankless models heat water on demand only when it’s needed.
-There are several benefits to investing in a tankless water heater, but they aren’t right for everyone.
+Unlike traditional water heaters, tankless water heaters heat water on demand only when it’s needed.
+There are several benefits to investing in a tankless water heater in Salt Lake City, but they aren’t right for everyone.
 Should you upgrade to a tankless water heater?
 Keep reading to find out!

 Tankless Water Heater Benefits

-One of the main perks of upgrading to a tankless water heater is the energy savings.
+One of the main perks of upgrading to a tankless water heater in Salt Lake City is the energy savings.
 Traditional water heaters store water and keep it warm at all times.
 Because the water inside is always cooling, it constantly needs to be reheated.
 Since a tankless water heater only heats water when it’s needed, there’s no need for it to run 24 hours a day, 7 days a week.
-This means that tankless water heaters are much more energy efficient and cost less to operate.
+This means that Salt Lake City tankless water heaters are much more energy efficient and cost less to operate.

 Some of the other benefits of tankless water heaters include: